sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Defensive**], [**Shield**], [**Sustained**]

 Effect: While sustained, if an effect would manipulate your thoughts, emotions, or will, and originates from a source of equal or lower rank than this Gu, it is negated on you.
 This Gu cannot block any damage.
-Whenever you take damage to your soul, you may instead assign that damage to Mind Fortress Gu.
+Whenever you take damage to your soul while sustained, you may instead assign that damage to Mind Fortress Gu.
 This Gu can be activated as a reaction to taking damage to your soul, with the triggering damage being redirected to Mind Fortress Gu.

 ### One Mind Gu
 *Rank 2 Catalyst*